arto08/courtbooking/README.md

 # courtbooking
 Court booking application.
 With Spring Boot.
-SOA

 A set of Courts is assosicated with a Location.
 Users can book courts.